python-hyper/h11/docs/source/index.rst

 conformant application should be able to use h11.

-This is a "bring-your-own-I/O" protocol library; like h2, it contains no IO code whatsoever.
-This means you can hook h11 up to your favorite network API, and that could be anything you want: synchronous, threaded, asynchronous, or your own implementation of `RFC 6214
+This is a "bring-your-own-I/O" protocol library; like h2, it contains no I/O code whatsoever.
+This means you can hook h11 up to your favorite network API, and that could be anything you want: synchronous, threaded, asynchronous, or your own implementation of `RFC 6214 <https://tools.ietf.org/html/rfc6214>`_ -- h11 won't judge you.
+This is h11's main feature compared to the current state of the art, where every HTTP library is tightly bound to a particular network framework, and every time a `new network API
-<https://tools.ietf.org/html/rfc6214>`_ -- h11 won't judge you.
-This
+<https://curio.readthedocs.io/>`_ comes along then someone has to
-is h11's main feature compared to the current state of the art, where every HTTP library is tightly bound to a particular network framework, and every time a `new network API <https://curio.readthedocs.io/>`_ comes along then someone has to start over reimplementing the entire HTTP stack from scratch.
+start over reimplementing the entire HTTP stack from scratch.
 We highly recommend `Cory Benfield's excellent blog post about the advantages of this approach
 <https://lukasa.co.uk/2015/10/The_New_Hyper/>`_.

 This also means that h11 is not immediately useful out of the box: